thorvg/thorvg.swift/README.md

 let contentRect = CGRect(x: 0, y: 0, width: size.width, height: size.height)
 try renderer.render(frameIndex: 0, contentRect: contentRect, rotation: 0.0)
 ```

+And voilà!
+Your buffer is now filled with the rendered Lottie frame data.

 > [!TIP]
 > To render all of the frames in a `Lottie` animation, you can iterate through the `numberOfFrames` property of the `Lottie` class.